Last update: Sep 20, 2023 07:25 a.m. EDT

 Can I trust this information?

 These guides are researched, written, and updated by Democracy Works, a non-partisan 501(c)(3) registered non-profit organization, to inform voters via TurboVote and other partners.
 The information in these guides originates from official state sources and is reviewed by state election offices.
 The guides also link to authoritative state and local resources to provide additional information.

 How do I report an issue with the information provided on this page?

 Drop us a line to report an issue, share feedback or ask questions about the voting information on this page.

-You can register by mail to vote in Arkansas by printing a voter registration form, filling it out, and mailing it to your local election office.
+Alaska offers online voter registration.
+You can register by mail to vote in Alaska by printing a voter registration form, filling it out, and mailing it to your Regional Elections Office.
 You can also register to vote in person if you prefer.

 Who can register to vote?

 - be a citizen of the United States